MattSokol79/DevOps-General-Info/README.md

 - Cisco Metacloud

 ### Localhost, Public and Hybrid cloud
-On premises or localhost means working on a machine on site.
+On premises or localhost refers to the idea of using software/computing services on site, more specifically, localhost refers to the machine the developer is using.
+Example.
+You work on code on your localhost, and then in order to have it stored on the cloud, you push it to services like GitHub via Bash or other terminal means.

 Hybrid cloud is a solution that combines a private cloud with one or more public cloud services, with proprietary software enabling communication between each distinct service.
 A hybrid cloud strategy provides businesses with greater flexibility